 No retirement allowances exist for Directors.
-The executives and executive directors employed on a full time basis receive a superannuation guarantee contribution as required by the Federal Government, which is currently 9.25%, but do not receive any other retirement benefits.
+The executives and executive directors employed on a full time basis receive a superannuation guarantee contribution as required by the Federal Government, which is currently 9.5% (9.25% for year ended 30 June 2014), but do not receive any other retirement benefits.
 Some individuals have however chosen to sacrifice part of their salary to increase payments towards superannuation.